 Lesjöfors acquires the German spring company Velleuer.
 Beijer Tech purchases Karlebo Gjuteriteknik.

 Beijer Alma AB acquires Beijer Tech, specialized in industry trading.

 Habia opens a manufacturing plant for multicore cable in China.
 Lesjöfors begins manufacturing gas springs in Latvia and concentrates its production in the UK to fewer plants.

 Habia acquires the cabling company CS Technology AB.
 Lesjöfors concludes the acquisition of the spring operatins of Stece AB.
 Capacity expansion in China continues for both companies.

-Lesjöfors AB acquired the shares in the UK spring manufacturer European Springs and Pressing Ltd. Beijer Alma celebrates twenty years on the Stock Exchange.
-The number of share holders at the end of the year number 3 002.
+Lesjöfors AB acquires the shares in the UK spring manufacturer European Springs and Pressing Ltd. Beijer Alma celebrates twenty years on the Stock Exchange.
+The number of share holders at the end of the year amounts to 3,002.

 Elimag is sold.
 Lesjöfors AB acquires the shares in the UK spring manufacturer Harris Springs Ltd.